GET TO KNOW YOUR TEAM

 REAL ESTATE AGENT

-- Previews and presents the homes that best suit your personal needs and goals.
+Previews and presents the homes they hope will suit your personal needs and goals.

-- Negotiates the best deal for you.
+Negotiates a competitive deal for you.
 With a Pre-Qualification letter from us, your Real Estate agent will be able to demonstrate that you are a qualified and capable borrower.
 This will strongly influence the Seller, and may make the difference between the Seller accepting your offer or someone else's -- even if your offer is lower!

 MORTGAGE LOAN ORIGINATOR (US)

-- Assists you in selecting the best loan to meet your personal needs and goals.
+Assists you in selecting a competitive loan to meet your personal needs and goals.

-- Leads the process in obtaining your loan at the best rates.
+Leads the process in obtaining your loan at competitive rates.
 This will save you significant money up front as well as over the years to come.

-- Make sure you are pre-approved as early as possible.
+Make sure you are pre-qualified as early as possible.
 This will put the power of financing behind you so you can concentrate on selecting your home.

 Know What You're Looking For

-There's nothing wrong with dreaming big.
-But in order to find the perfect home for you, it is important to be realistic about what you truly need.
-Determine how many bedrooms your family must have.
-What are the amenities you would like to have verses the ones you can't live without?
+There's nothing wrong with dreaming big!
+But in order to find a home that works for you, your family, and your budget, it is important to be realistic about your needs.
+Determine how many bedrooms you must have.
+Ask yourself what amenities you would like to have verses the ones you can't live without.
 How far are you willing to commute to get to work?
 Once you narrow down your needs, the process of searching for a home will become much easier.